varundevs/ubuntu-linux/df/README.md

 # df
-this is the date command with the output in ubuntu
+this is the df command with the output in ubuntu

 [**back**](https://github.com/varundevs/ubuntu-linux)